Kerbas-ad-astra/CommNet-Relays/README.md

 		* Adjusted RSS patch.
 		* Added OPM patch.
 	* Added new "Super DSN" contract to build enormous DSN relays.
 Why?
 Because we can!
+* 02017 07 04 (2.0.1): Hiccup Suppression
+	* Adjusted facility requirements to prevent random failures when entering the Tracking Station.

 ##Roadmap

+Add support for KSP localization system.

 As my schedule permits, I'll get this mod released on CurseForge and CKAN in the near future.